asjadnaqvi/DiD/docs/code/06_did_csdid.md

 csdid Y, ivar(id) time(t) gvar(gvar) notyet
 ```

-And a very very long output will show up on the screen!
-We can now do an event study option with 10 leads and 10 lags:
+And a very very long output will show up on the screen (combination explosion)!
+We can recover an event study with 10 leads and 10 lags as a post-estimation option:

 ```applescript
 estat event, window(-10 10) estore(cs)